 GP Designation Zone Total Parcels Total Acres Max.
 Density un/ac.
 Infrastructure Capacity Realistic Dwelling Unit Capacity

-LDR R-1 36 31.18 8 155
+LDR R-1 36 31.18 8 The Part of the Pa 155

-Total 155
+1 Total 155

 The Cowan Tract is located in the Modesto/Ceres area.
-It currently has the potential for developing 0 more dwelling units.
+It currently does not have the potential for developing more dwelling units.
 Water and sewer service is obtained through private well and septic systems.